-In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning.
+In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning

-The result is that many public middle and high schools are bringing in fewer students and for just a few hours a week for one or two courses in-person or help from a teacher.
+The result is that many public middle and high schools are bringing in fewer students and for just a few hours a week for one or two courses in person or help from a teacher.

 Public school parents are complaining to city officials that the D.C. health guidelines are a roadblock to reopening and are angry that private schools have more freedom to design their own pandemic school day.
 They want city officials to review the health guidelines.

-“So DC Health is allowing private schools to not follow the same restrictions as public schools?,” Laura Smith, the mother of a middler-schooler, wrote in an email to top city leaders.
+“So DC Health is allowing private schools to not follow the same restrictions as public schools?”
+Laura Smith, the mother of a middle-schooler, wrote in an email to top city leaders.
 “This makes me so sad.”

 The private schools have adhered to mask requirements and six feet of social distancing between students in classrooms, according to the Association of Independent Schools of Greater Washington, which advocates for the 29 independently financed schools in the city that are not run by religious organizations.